The Best MOD Converter Tools: 6 Top Picks for 2026

 Can you convert MOD files to MP4 without losing quality?

 Yes, if you pick the right preset.
 Tools like HandBrake and Wondershare UniConverter let you set a constant-quality (CRF) target instead of a fixed bitrate, so the encoder spends bits where the picture needs them.
-In our testing, an RF 18 to 20 setting in HandBrake produced files visually indistinguishable from the source on a 4K monitor.
+An RF 18 to 20 setting in HandBrake produces files visually indistinguishable from the source on a 4K monitor.

 Are online MOD converters safe to use?